As an Amazon Associate, I earn from qualifying purchases.

 Please make sure you understand your manufacturer’s directions and know how to use your pressure cooker, no matter the brand.
 There have been numerous changes even with the Instant Pot over the last few years.
 I barely recognize the settings on the new Instant Pots.

-Make sure to add in the cashew cream (except the reserved 1/2 cup) along with the vegetable broth.
 Close the lid and close the vent as per the manufacturer’s directions.
 Manually set on high pressure for 12 minutes.

 After the pressure cooker comes to pressure and then counts down the 12 minutes, allow for a natural release for 10 minutes.
 With a long-handled spoon or spatula, carefully release the remaining pressure by opening the vent.
 Open the lid after all of the pressure has been released.

 You will notice that the cashew cream is a little clumpy in your cooked soup.
 No worries as it will all blend in when you blend the soup.

 The easiest way to blend this soup is to use an immersion blender and blend the cooked soup right in the Instant Pot.
 It will take only a few minutes.
 Just blend directly in this pot until it’s nice and smooth.

 If you don’t have an immersion blender, you can blend your soup two cups at a time in your standard blender.
 This will be a little more effort but will still work.
 Return the soup to the pot after it is blended and smooth.

 The taste test for acid and the truth about why most tomato soup uses sugar

 Okay, remember I told you that canned tomato soup contains sugar?
 Well, sugar isn’t used JUST to make sweet soup (that would be weird).
 Sugar is used in tomato recipes, such s soup, to help combat the acidy taste of the tomatoes.
 The sweet carrots help, but this is often not enough.
 We use baking soda to neutralize the acid.